-- 3.1 The candidate shall put up a minimum of 75% attendance in each subject. - 3.2.
-Condonation of shortage in attendance up to 10% in any subject may be condoned by the University on the recommendations of the Principal of the concerned College for reasons of ill health and the application is submitted at the time of actual illness and is supported by a certificate from the authorized Medical Officer approved by the Principal. - 3.3.
-If the candidate does not satisfy the attendance requirement in any subject he or she shall not be permitted to appear for the University examination in that subject and has to repeat that subject when next offered or study any other specified subject as may be required.
-In case of repetition the new internal marks be taken into account. - 3.4.
-Failure in securing minimum prescribed attendance in any subject of previous Semester (s) is no bar for enrollment to the next semester.
+- 3.1 The candidate shall put up a minimum of 75% attendance in each subject. - 3.2 Condonation of shortage in attendance up to 10% in any subject may be condoned by the University on the recommendations of the Principal of the concerned College for reasons of ill health and the application is submitted at the time of actual illness and is supported by a certificate from the authorized Medical Officer approved by the Principal. - 3.3 If the candidate does not satisfy the attendance requirement in any subject he or she shall not be permitted to appear for the University examination in that subject and has to repeat that subject when next offered or study any other specified subject as may be required.
+In case of repetition the new internal marks will be taken into amount. - 3.4 Failure in securing minimum prescribed attendance in any subject of previous Semester (s) is no bar for enrollment to the next semester.

-4.0.
-EVALUATION
+4.0 EVALUATION

 - 4.1 The performance of the candidate in each semester shall be evaluated subject wise.
 The maximum marks for each subject, seminar etc, will be as prescribed in the curriculum.
-The Internal Evaluation for Theory subjects shall be based on the best of the performances in the two mid term examinations one held in the middle of the semester and another held immediately after the completion of the instruction.
-The internal evaluation for practical subjects is based on the day to day performance and semester end internal practical Examination. - 4.2 The marks for Seminar will be awarded by internal evaluation made by two staff members of the faculty of the department concerned. - 4.3 For taking the University examination in any theory or practical subject, candidates shall be required to obtain a minimum of 50% marks in Internal evaluation in that subject failing which he/she shall be required to repeat the course in that subject when next offered or study any other specified subject as may be required.
-In case of repetition the new internal marks will be taken into account.
+The Internal Evaluation for Theory subjects shall be based on two mid-term examinations and two assignments.
+In every theory subject, out of 40 sessional marks, 30 marks are allotted to mid-term examination and 10 marks for assignments.
+The best of the performances in the two midterm examinations, one held in the middle of the semester and another held immediately after the completion of the instruction, will be considered.
+The internal evaluation for practical subjects is based on the day-to-day performance and semester end internal practical Examination. - 4.2 The marks for Seminar will be awarded by internal evaluation made by two staff members of the faculty of the department concerned. - 4.3 For taking the University examination in any theory or practical subject, candidates shall be required to obtain a minimum of 50% marks in Internal evaluation in that subject failing which he/she shall be required to repeat the course in that subject when next offered or study any other specified subject as may be required.
+In case of repetition the new internal marks will be taken into amount. - 4.4 A candidate shall be deemed to have secured the minimum academic requirement in a subject if he or she secures a minimum of 50% marks in internal evaluation.

-- 4.4 A candidate shall be deemed to have secured the minimum academic requirement in a subject if he or she secures a minimum of 50% marks in internal evaluation. - 4.5 In case the candidate does not secure the minimum academic requirement in any subject he/she has to reappear in the University examination in that subject or any equivalent subject prescribed - 4.6 Failure to attain the minimum academic requirement in any subject of previous semester (s) is no bar for enrollment to the next semester. - 4.7 The performance of the students in each semester shall be evaluated subject wise The distribution of marks between sessional work (based on internal assessment) and University Examination will be as follows:
+- 4.5 In case the candidate does not secure the minimum academic requirement in any subject he/she has to reappear in the University examination in that subject or any equivalent subject prescribed. - 4.6 Failure to attain the minimum academic requirement in any subject of previous semester (s) is no bar for enrollment to the next semester. - 4.7 The performance of the students in each semester shall be evaluated subject wise The distribution of marks between sessional work (based on internal assessment) and University Examination will be as follows:

-Nature of the subject Sessional Marks University Exam.
+Nature of the subject Sessional University

+rvature of the subject Marks Exam.
 Marks

-Theory subjects 30 70
+Theory subjects 40 60

-Practicals 30 70
+Practical's 40 60

-Seminar 100
+Seminar / Internship / Project Seminar 100

-Project work 50 150 (Viva voce)
+Project work 50 150 (viva voce)

-5. AWARD OF CREDITS
+5.0 AWARD OF CREDITS